De-LightSAM: Modality-Decoupled Lightweight SAM for Generalizable Medical Segmentation: Abstract

 \section{Abstract}

 The universality of deep neural networks across different modalities and their generalization capabilities to unseen domains play an essential role in medical image segmentation.
-The recent Segment Anything Model (SAM) has demonstrated its potential in both settings.
-However, the huge computational costs, demand for manual annotations as prompts and conflict-prone decoding process of SAM degrade its generalizability and applicability in clinical scenarios.
-To address these issues, we propose an efficient self-prompting SAM for universal domain-generalized medical image segmentation, named ESP-MedSAM.
-Specifically, we first devise the Multi-Modal Decoupled Knowledge Distillation (MMDKD) strategy to construct a lightweight semi-parameter sharing image encoder that produces discriminative visual features for diverse modalities.
-Further, we introduce the Self-Patch Prompt Generator (SPPG) to automatically generate high-quality dense prompt embeddings for guiding segmentation decoding.
-Finally, we design the Query-Decoupled Modality Decoder (QDMD) that leverages a one-to-one strategy to provide an independent decoding channel for every modality.
-Extensive experiments indicate that ESP-MedSAM outperforms state-of-the-arts in diverse medical imaging segmentation tasks, displaying superior modality universality and generalization capabilities.
-Especially, ESP-MedSAM uses only 4.5\% parameters compared to SAM-H. The source code is available at \url{https://github.com/xq141839/ESP-MedSAM}.
+The recent segment anything model (SAM) has demonstrated strong adaptability across diverse natural scenarios.
+However, the huge computational costs, demand for manual annotations as prompts and conflict-prone decoding process of SAM degrade its generalization capabilities in medical scenarios.
+To address these limitations, we propose a modality-decoupled lightweight SAM for domain-generalized medical image segmentation, named De-LightSAM.
+Specifically, we first devise a lightweight domain-controllable image encoder (DC-Encoder) that produces discriminative visual features for diverse modalities.
+Further, we introduce the self-patch prompt generator (SP-Generator) to automatically generate high-quality dense prompt embeddings for guiding segmentation decoding.
+Finally, we design the query-decoupled modality decoder (QM-Decoder) that leverages a one-to-one strategy to provide an independent decoding channel for every modality, preventing mutual knowledge interference of different modalities.
+Moreover, we design a multi-modal decoupled knowledge distillation (MDKD) strategy to leverage robust common knowledge to complement domain-specific medical feature representations.
+Extensive experiments indicate that De-LightSAM outperforms state-of-the-arts in diverse medical imaging segmentation tasks, displaying superior modality universality and generalization capabilities.
+Especially, De-LightSAM uses only 2.0\% parameters compared to SAM-H. The source code is available at \url{https://github.com/xq141839/De-LightSAM}.